 Season of Creation

 From September 1 to October 4, Christians around the world are praying and caring for creation.
 It’s the Season of Creation celebrated by Christian churches around the globe.
-The theme for this year is Walking Together
+The theme for 2021 Is: A home for all?
+Renewing the Oikos of God.

-Grant us the grace to respect and care for Your creation.
+May we have the grace to respect and care for creation.

-Bless all of your creatures as a sign of Your wondrous love.
+May all creatures be blessed as a sign of wondrous love.

-Help us to end the suffering of the poor and bring healing to all of your creation.
+May we end the suffering of the poor and bring healing to all creation.

-Help us to use our technological inventiveness to undo the damage we have done to Your creation and to sustain Your gift of nature.
+May we use our technological inventiveness to undo the damage we have done to creation and to sustain the gift of nature.

 Never have we so hurt and mistreated our common home as we have in the last two hundred years.